 The image below shows the variance between the baseline bar (above) and the actual data (below).
 It shows that the tasks are a little behind schedule.

 Setting a baseline provides reference points that you can use to measure your project progress against.
-Microsoft Project provides many ways of analysing its progress and the make use of this baseline data.
+Microsoft Project provides many ways of analysing its progress and make use of this baseline data.